BEWARE! You will inevitably be spoiled if you read ahead. Late-Arrival Spoiler also very much applies.

 A kind-hearted, seasoned mercenary who the Shepherds meet when facing the Grimleal in the desert.
 He met up with Cameron's friend Julian a couple months before this, and they worked together as partners.

-- Knight Templar Big Sister: Her reaction to learning that Mal - who she dislikes on principle - is dating Severa is for her to prepare to kill the perpetrator - or commit maiming at the very least.
+- Knight Templar Big Brother: Her reaction to learning that Mal - who she dislikes on principle - is dating Severa is for her to prepare to kill the perpetrator - or commit maiming at the very least.
 Severa calls her out on it.
+She's also pretty touchy when Cameron fights her father.
+This is also true to her personality in the games - she's an Adorkable Socially Awkward Hero with Hero-Worshipper tendencies regarding her father.

 - Running Gag: Cameron keeps telling her to talk to Robin, much to her bemusement.